jo418/basic-server/README.md

 ```

 This server does not work without envuronment variables.
-Environment variables can be defined in varius ways.
+Environment variables can be defined in various ways.
 In root folder into .env file, or into the file ../config/env
 For instance, when they have been defined in config ./foleder then type
 ```bash